Monday, December 23, 2024

 “U.S. taxpayers have the right to know what they pay for,” Daria Zarivnaya said in response to Business Insider’s question about how the Office of the President responded to the White House’s September letter on the need for reforms to combat corruption.
 “We account for every penny we spend and are open to independent audit.”

-Roman Ilto, a former vice-president of Ukrnafta who now works at the Swedish Embassy in Kiev and oversees energy and environmental issues, told a Business Insider journalist that since the beginning of the war, control of the energy sector “has been seized by the oligarchic clan led by Ermak.”
+Roman Ilto, a former vice-president of Ukrnafta who now works at the Swedish Embassy in Kyiv and oversees energy and environmental issues, told Business Insider that since the start of the war, control of the energy sector has been "seized by the oligarchic clan led by Ermak."

-As one example of this, he cited the absence of an independent supervisory board at Ukrnafta after its nationalization last year.
+As one example of this, he cited the lack of an independent supervisory board at Ukrnafta after its nationalization last year.

-“This is an ideal environment for corruption and illegal actions,” says Ilto.
+“This is an ideal environment for corruption and illegal activities,” says Ilto.

 He noted another high-ranking deputy of Ermak, Rostislav Shurma, who worked for oligarch Rinat Akhmetov for years before moving to the Office of the President.

-“He (Shurma) fulfills the role of Ermak’s cashier and the President’s Office,” said a former Zelensky official who declined to make his name public for fear, he said, of becoming a target of Ermak’s team.
+“He (Shurma) serves as Ermak’s cashier and the President’s Office,” said a former Zelensky official who declined to make his name public for fear, he said, of becoming a target of Ermak’s team.

 The White House is counting on Ermak to root out systemic corruption.
 But he may be trying to "knock the oligarchs out of the oligarchs," said Henry Hale, a Ukraine specialist at George Washington University.